 Neuroticism is defined by a propensity toward anxiety, negativity, and self-doubt.
 It is often experienced by constantly rehashing worst–case scenarios in your head, and can be linked to a high level of guilt, worry, fear, and depression.
 Neuroticism is one of the Big Five Personality Traits recognized by psychologists, along with extroversion, openness to experience, conscientiousness, and agreeableness.
 As with all personality traits, neuroticism exists on a spectrum, so all of us are at least a little bit neurotic.

 Additionally, neuroticism largely refers to the way people experience negative emotions when faced with stress.
-As clinical psychologist Kristin Naragon-Gainey, PhD, associate professor of psychology at The University of Buffalo said: “Two people could be faced with the same situation and the neurotic one will put a negative spin on the experience and produce a stronger reaction to stress — with feelings like sadness, anxiety, fear, hostility, irritability, and anger,” Often, individuals with a high level of neuroticism, produce a level of worry or sadness that doesn’t necessarily match the severity of the issue they’re faced with.
+As clinical psychologist Kristin Naragon-Gainey, PhD, associate professor of psychology at The University of Buffalo said: “Two people could be faced with the same situation and the neurotic one will put a negative spin on the experience and produce a stronger reaction to stress — with feelings like sadness, anxiety, fear, hostility, irritability, and anger,” Often, individuals with a neurotic personality trait produce a level of worry or sadness that doesn’t necessarily match the severity of the issue they’re faced with.

 Neuroticism is measured by the Big Five personality assessment that asks individuals to rate statements according to how well it describes them.
 The statements, based on how the participant responds, will assess specific dimensions of their personality.
 For example, the assessment taker will rate an array of statements about how much they typically worry, whether they are easily disturbed, experience mood swings, are easily irritated, or are prone to feeling blue.